-EPA Policy Activities in Brussels
+EPA Policy Activities

 In recent years, one of the objectives of EPA has been to strengthen the profile and specificity of EPA in the European Union (EU) policy scene as the main association representing psychiatry in Europe, and to highlight the role of National Psychiatric Societies/Associations (NPAs) in Europe.